Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: INTRODUCTION

 However, attempts to employ DM annihilation as an explanation for the observed excess have encountered challenges.
 For instance, the annihilation/decay of DM into pairs of quarks or gauge bosons is ruled out due to the absence of corresponding excesses in the flux of cosmic ray antiprotons\cite{AMS:2016oqu}.
-For leptonic channels, the emission of high-energy photons in conjunction with charged leptons would generate discernible signals in systems with high DM densities and low baryon densities, such as dwarf galaxies.
+For leptonic channels, the emission of high-energy photons in conjunction with charged leptons would generate discernible signals in systems with high DM densities and low baryon densities, such as dwarf galaxies\footnote{ While antiproton production does occur through internal bremsstrahlung for leptonic channels, the resulting quantity is comparatively minimal.
+Consequently, this leads to a weaker constraining power~\cite{caloreAMS02AntiprotonsDark2022} when compared with the more pronounced constraints imposed by gamma-ray observations.}.
 Consequently, the absence of such signals in the Fermi-LAT data strongly disfavor the DM-based explanations~\cite{Fermi-LAT:2016uux, Fermi-LAT:2012pls, Fermi-LAT:2015qzw, Liu:2016ngs}.
 Furthermore, the injection of energy resulting from DM annihilation/decay during recombination could impact the cosmic microwave background (CMB).
 Precise measurements carried out by Planck\cite{Planck:2015fie} have imposed stringent constraints on the properties of DM~\cite{Slatyer:2015jla, Slatyer:2016qyl}, which also conflict with the requirements to explain positron excess.
 As a result, complicated DM models have been proposed to reconcile this apparent discrepancy.
-These attempts include proposals involving velocity-dependent annihilation cross sections, such as the Sommerfeld\cite{Hisano:2003ec,Hisano:2006nn,Feng:2009hw, Feng:2010zp,Ding:2021zzg} and Breit-Wigner mechanisms\cite{Feldman:2008xs,Ibe:2008ye,Bi:2011qm,Bai:2017fav,Xiang:2017jou}, as well as local DM over-density\cite{Hektor:2013yga}.
+These attempts include proposals involving velocity-dependent annihilation cross sections, such as the Sommerfeld\cite{Hisano:2003ec,Hisano:2006nn,Feng:2009hw, Feng:2010zp,dasGalacticPositronExcess2020,Ding:2021zzg} and Breit-Wigner mechanisms\cite{Feldman:2008xs,Ibe:2008ye,Bi:2011qm,Bai:2017fav,Xiang:2017jou}, as well as local DM over-density\cite{Hektor:2013yga}.